 Complex regional pain syndrome, or CRPS, is a collection of symptoms occurring in one area of the body usually after a prior injury.
-The pain is chronic (lasting longer than six months) and is generally caused by a malfunction of the nerves in the area, or possibly, a problem with pain signals firing when they shouldn’t due to extensive damage to both the tissue as well as nervous system in the given area.
+The pain is chronic (lasting longer than six months) and is generally caused by a malfunction of the nerves in the area, or possibly, a problem with pain signals firing when they shouldn’t due to extensive damage to both the tissue as well as the nervous system in the given area.
 CRPS usually affects limbs and is divided into two types: CRPS I and CRPS II.

 Because CRPS is a syndrome, it’s characterized as a collection of related symptoms pointing towards a possible cause, and as such varies wildly in terms of severity, duration, and treatment.
+In some cases, CRPS can go away on its own, but more often it persists and becomes a lifelong condition.

 What Causes Complex Regional Pain Syndrome (CRPS)?